-Outside of the U.S., training and education sessions were held in 10 countries, with an estimated 32,000 people participating in the sessions in fiscal year 2015.
+Between October 1, 2015 and June 30, 2016, training and education sessions outside of the U.S. were held in 7 countries, with an estimated 13,000 people participating in the sessions.

 Manufacturing Facilities

 The Company leases production space in Selangor D.E., Malaysia for the production of FC2, which currently has manufacturing capacity of approximately 100 million units annually.
 In fiscal 2014 the Company added additional space, resulting in a total of 45,800 sq. ft. in the Company's Malaysia facility, comprised of production and warehouse space and which provides sufficient space to add manufacturing capacity of up to an additional 100 million units annually.
 The Company will consider manufacturing in other locations as the demand for FC2 develops.